mkay0961/Front-end-squeek/README.md

 To download, clone this repository and the backend repository.

-Run the command npm install, then the command npm start!
+Run the command npm install, then the command npm start

 If you would like to contribute feel free to email me at Mkay0961@gmail.com